chain4travel/camino-messenger-contracts/README.md

 This is a base contract that is inherited by the `CMAccount` contract.

+### PartnerConfiguration

+The `PartnerConfiguration` contract is used by the `CMAccount` and implements features to register supported (supplier) and wanted (distributor) services, register public keys that would be used to encrypt private data, off-chain payment support, and on-chain supported payment token addresses.

+### ServiceRegistry

+The `ServiceRegistry` contract is used by the `CMAccountManager` contract and implements a registry that is used to hash service names to keccak256 hashes and store them in a mapping as `hash => service name`. `CMAccount` use these to resolve hashes to service names and service names to hashes.

+### BookingToken

+The `BookingToken` contract is an ERC-721 NFT contract that is used by the partners to mint and buy Booking Tokens.
+A Booking Token represents a booking done on the Camino Messenger ecosystem.

+Only the `CMAccount` contracts are allowed to mint and buy the tokens.

 ### KYCUtils

 The `KYCUtils` contract provides utility functions for KYC (Know Your Customer).